odezzshuuk/linked-notes/sorted/Linux/linux-trick-commands.md

 ## Running Command In Background

-- add `&` after command, it will run in background, you can continue use bash
+add `&` after command, it will run in background, you can continue use bash

 VS [&&](linux-shell-operators.md#logic-operator)

+## Hang up a process